naripok/cryptotrader/README.md

 # Cryptotrader - Cryptocurrency Trader Agent and Agent Development Environment

+THIS REPOSITORY IS IN FAST IN DEVELOPMENT STAGE, SO THE PREREQUISITES, DOCUMENTATION AND NOTEBOOKS ARE OFTEN OUTDATED!
+CONTRIBUTIONS ARE VERY WELCOME!

 This repository contains infra-structure for agent backtesting and cryptocoin trading.
 It is under active development and is provided "AS-IS", without any warrants whatsoever.
 ## Getting Started